Health in Niger: Maternal, newborn and child health in Niger

-Health Status
+Health status

 The above figures shows the total top 10 causes of deaths and DALYs (Disability Adjusted Life Years) from 2009 to 2019 in Niger.

-Disease Outbreaks
+Diseases and notable outbreaks

 Niger is prone to infectious disease outbreaks because of its poor ability to adequately handle and control communicable diseases.
 This results to the high risk of disease outbreaks due to lack of healthcare resources, poor sanitation, and restricted access to safe and clean water.

 Highly prevalent communicable diseases in Niger are respiratory infections, hepatitis A, malaria, rabies, measles, tetanus, and waterborne parasitical and bacterial infections among others.

 Diarrhea diseases

 Diarrhea remains one of the leading killers of children, accounting for approximately 8% of all deaths among children under age 5 worldwide in 2017.
-This shows more than 1,400 young children dying daily, or an estimate of 525,000 children annually, even with the availability of a uncomplicated treatment solution.
+This shows more than 1,400 young children dying daily, or an estimate of 525,000 children annually, even with the availability of an uncomplicated treatment solution.
 The latest WHO data publication in 2018 showed that diarrhea diseases deaths in Niger hit 19,169 or 10.86% of total deaths.
 The age adjusted Death Rate is 134.86 per 100,000 of population.
 This ranks Niger #7 in the world.